Wild card leader Red Sox beat stumbling Mets 6-3, 6th in row

 TRAINER’S ROOM

-Mets: RHP Noah Syndergaard, returning from Tommy John surgery in March 2020, is scheduled to make his first rehab start with Triple-A Syracuse on Wednesday. … RHP Jacob deGrom threw a bullpen session before the game, his first since the Mets shut him down from throwing in July because of elbow problems.
+Mets: RHP Noah Syndergaard, returning from Tommy John surgery in March 2020, is scheduled to make a rehab start with Triple-A Syracuse on Wednesday. … RHP Jacob deGrom threw a bullpen session before the game, his first since the Mets shut him down from throwing in July because of elbow problems.

-Red Sox: INF Christian Arroyo returned to the roster after a rehab assignment with Triple-A Worcester and was reinstated from the COVID-19-related injured list. … Placed RHP Garrett Whitlock (right pectoral strain) on the 10-day injured list, retroactive to Monday. … Brasier was recalled from Worcester.
+Red Sox: INF Christian Arroyo returned to the roster after a rehab assignment with Triple-A Worcester and was reinstated from the COVID-19 injured list. … Placed RHP Garrett Whitlock (right pectoral strain) on the 10-day injured list, retroactive to Monday. … Brasier was recalled from Worcester.

 UP NEXT